Harry-young-0/GeTAP/README.md

 ### 1. Create a file directory

-A folder on your desktop for example.
 This will be where the pipeline is saved and where the pipeline outputs all the data.
+Create a suitable folder to act as the file directory e.g. on your desktop.
 For example:

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/2b254df0-a851-471f-9459-7d8661f70a1b)

-### 2. Download the zip file from github and save within your chosen file directory
+### 2. Download the pipeline (and all associated databases)

+This information is contained in a zip file that can be accessed from this github page.
+After download, save the zip file to your chosen file directory.

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/4c692d03-41f3-4841-934c-9554b343be85)

-### 3. Extract the files from the zip files
+### 3. Extract the pipeline files from the zip file

-This will contain the main pipeline, tissue and trait database csvs, readme.md and shiny app.
-These should be moved into the main folder and zip file deleted.
-Your file directory should look like this:
+The zip file contains the main pipeline, tissue and trait database csvs, readme.md and shiny app.
+After unzipping, these files should be moved into the main (directory folder) file and the original zip file should be deleted.
+Your file directory should now look like this:

 ![Screenshot 2023-06-23 at 11 12 54](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/912a0897-cedb-4925-9ea3-a2512b9bc28e)

-### 4. Open final_pipeline.Rmd in RStudio
+### 4. Open the Pipeline in RStudio

-(Right-click>open with>Rstudio OR File > Open File... in RStudio).
+We now need to open the final_pipeline.Rmd i RStudio (Right-click>open with>Rstudio OR File > Open File... in RStudio).
 In the first run, several packages will be installed automatically to allow the pipeline to run.
 You may get a warning banner appear like this:

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/93e14a1c-6432-4d92-a595-04173f542c45)